muralyv/Sales-prediction-by-Random-Forest/README.md

 # Sales prediction by Random Forest
- Sales prediction of a local supermarket (Sri Lanka) sales data using Random Forest
+ Sales prediction of a local supermarket (Sri Lanka) from sales data using Random Forest